Monotonic Alpha-divergence Minimisation for Variational Inference: An Iterative Algorithm for Optimising

-Unlike the usual gradient descent methodology, \Cref{coro:gradientDescent} requires a smoothness condition on $g_n$.
+Unlike the usual Gradient Descent methodology, \Cref{coro:gradientDescent} requires a smoothness condition on $g_n$.
 Smoothness conditions are tools that are often used to obtain stronger convergence guarantees for Variational Inference algorithms \citep[see for example][]{pmlr-v80-buchholz18a, 10.1214/19-AOS1855}.
-Yet, it can be difficult to satisfy those smoothness asumptions in practice, even if some results have been derived for specific variational families when using the exclusive Kullback-Leibler divergence as the objective function \citep{domke2020provable}.
+Yet, it can be difficult to satisfy these smoothness assumptions in practice, even if some results have been derived for specific variational families when using the exclusive Kullback-Leibler divergence as the objective function \citep{domke2020provable}.

 To the best of our knowledge, no such results have been proven for $\alpha$-divergence minimisation.
 In our case, we obtain that a smoothness condition on $g_n$ translates into a systematic decrease in $\Psif$.
 As we shall see in the forthcoming section, being able to establish monotonicity results on $(\theta_n)_{n \geq 1}$ will come in handy as we try to go beyond the framework considered in \Cref{sec:Theta}.